4 Best Types of Grout for a Shower: Explained & Compared

 Fill in the gaps using a trowel and have a damp sponge for cleaning away epoxy residue

 Using a trowel, fill the gaps in between the tiling and apply small sections of the epoxy.
-Smooth it out using the trowel.
+Smooth the epoxy out using the trowel.

-As a friendly reminder pre-grouting: You’ll use grout to fill the joints between tiles, and you’ll use caulk to fill the area between the tiles and the tub or shower floor.
-The caulk you use should also be waterproof, and a color matched grout or caulk is always worth looking for.
+As a friendly reminder, always pre-grout: You’ll use grout to fill the joints between tiles and caulk to fill the area between the tiles and the tub or shower floor.
+The caulk you use should also be waterproof, and a color-matched grout or caulk is always worth looking for.

-More often than not, unsanded epoxy grout is the ideal grout type for residential showers.
+More often than not, unsanded epoxy grout is the best grout for showers – at least for residential purposes.

 Choosing the color of your grout is the next step, and it’s an important one.
 The color of your grout can significantly affect the final result of your new tiled shower.
-If the color is too busy or contrasting to the tile, it can create an eyesore and make your bathroom appear small and claustrophobic.
+If the color is too busy or contrasts with the tile, it can be an eyesore and make your bathroom appear small and claustrophobic.

 Match the Tile & Grout Color